 Newton’s First Law is sometimes referred to as the Law of Inertia.
-This basically means that if an object is moving in a straight line it will continue moving in a straight line unless a force acts on it.
+This means that if an object is moving in a straight line, it will continue moving in a straight line unless a force acts on it.

 What about friction?

-We know that generally objects don’t continue moving forever, because they are slowed down by friction.
-A ball rolling on a carpet for example slows down much faster than a ball rolling on a smooth floor as there is more friction between a ball on a rough surface than on a smooth surface.
+We know that, generally, objects don’t continue moving forever because they are slowed down by friction.
+For example, a ball rolling on a carpet slows down much faster than a ball rolling on a smooth floor, as there is more friction between a ball on a rough surface than on a smooth surface.
 You can demonstrate this by making a friction ramp.

-In space where there is no friction from air, objects keep keep moving for much longer.
+In space where there is no friction from air, objects keep moving for much longer.